JoshGumperz/note-taker/README.md

 After clicking on the "Get Started" button you will be presented with a screen that looks like this:
 ![Screenshot](https://i.imgur.com/X7Y75ch.png)
-From here you can click on one of the text fields to start adding notes
+From here you can click on one of the text fields to start adding notes.

 Once you've typed something in both the text fields, you will see save button pop up.
 ![Screenshot](https://i.imgur.com/sqyUTc5.png)